Main Menu

 Not on View

-DescriptionOpaque pale blue.
-Medium thin glass.
-Neck free blown.
-Body blown into a two-part mold of two vertical sections.
-One continuous mold seam around body, extends onto underside of base (MCT VIII D).
-Everted rim, rounded in flame.
-Concave neck.
-Piriform body shaped like a cedar cone.
-Circular flat underside of base.
-On the shoulder, a band of three horizontal ridges.
-On the body, a close-set pattern of diamond-shaped raised scales with central dimples, imitating the scales of a cedar cone.
-On the underside, three slightly raised concentric ridges.
+DescriptionThis bottle is made of medium-thin glass in an opaque pale blue hue.
+The neck was formed by free-blowing, while the body was blown into a two-part mold with two vertical sections.
+A continuous mold seam runs around the body and extends onto the underside of the base (MCT VIII D).
+The rim is everted and rounded in the flame.
+The neck is concave, leading to a piriform body shaped like a cedar cone.
+The base is circular and flat.
+On the shoulder, there is a band of three horizontal ridges.
+The body is decorated with a close-set pattern of diamond-shaped raised scales with central dimples, imitating the surface of a cedar cone.
+The underside shows three slightly raised concentric ridges.

 Published ReferencesStern, E. Marianne, Roman Mold-blown Glass: The First through Sixth Centuries, Rome, "L'Erma" di Bretschneider, 1995, p.
 182, no. 112.